rhaiscript/book/src/about/non-design.md

   [turn a Rhai scripted function into a Rust closure]({{rootUrl}}/engine/call-fn.md).

-  There is, however, support for simulated [closures] via [currying] a [function pointer] with captured shared variables.
+  There is, however, support for simulated [closures] via [currying] a [function pointer] with [captured][closure] shared [variables].

 * **No byte-codes/JIT** &ndash; Rhai has an optimized AST-walking interpreter which is fast enough for most casual usage scenarios.
 Essential AST data structures are packed and kept together to maximize cache friendliness.

-  Functions are dispatched based on pre-calculated hashes and accessing variables are mostly through pre-calculated offsets to the variables file (a [`Scope`]), so it is seldom necessary to look something up by text name.
+  Functions are dispatched based on pre-calculated hashes and accessing [variables] are mostly through pre-calculated offsets to the [variables] file (a [`Scope`]), so it is seldom necessary to look something up by text name.

-  In addition, Rhai's design deliberately avoids maintaining a _scope chain_ so function scopes do not pay any speed penalty.
-This particular design also allows variables data to be kept together in a contiguous block, avoiding allocations and fragmentation while being cache-friendly.
+  In addition, Rhai's design deliberately avoids maintaining a _scope chain_ so [function] scopes do not pay any speed penalty.
+This particular design also allows [variables] data to be kept together in a contiguous block, avoiding allocations and fragmentation while being cache-friendly.
   In a typical script evaluation run, no data is shared and nothing is locked.

   Still, the purpose of Rhai is not to be super _fast_, but to make it as easy and versatile as possible to integrate with native Rust applications.
+What you lose from running an AST walker, you gain back from increased flexibility.

 * **No formal language grammar** &ndash; Rhai uses a hand-coded lexer, a hand-coded top-down recursive-descent parser for statements, and a hand-coded Pratt parser for expressions.

-  This lack of formalism allows the _tokenizer_ and _parser_ themselves to be exposed as services in order to support [disabling keywords/operators][disable keywords and operators], adding [custom operators], and defining [custom syntax].
+  This lack of formalism allows the _tokenizer_ and _parser_ themselves to be exposed as services in order to support advanced features such as [disabling keywords and operators][disable keywords and operators], dynamically [changing tokens]({{rootUrl}}/engine/token-mapper.md) during parsing, adding [custom operators], defining [custom syntax] and [filtering variables definition]({{rootUrl}}/engine/def-var.md).

 Do Not Write The Next 4D VR Game in Rhai